enbugging/littlenotebook/math/_posts/2024-09-12-on_convex_crossing_number_of_lattice_graphs.md

 First, let us find $\mathbb{E}[X]$.
 Consider a pair of edges that can cross, $(a, b)$ and $(c, d)$.
 Since the crossing of these edges involves only themselves and no other edges, we can safely ignore other vertices.
 There are $24$ permutations of $a$, $b$, $c$, and $d$, but since we place them on a circle, we can fix the first vertex, say, $a$.
 Then there remain $6$ permutations, which are $(a, b, c, d)$, $(a, b, d, c)$, $(a, c, b, d)$, $(a, c, d, b)$, $(a, d, b, c)$, $(a, d, c, b)$.
 Only $2$ of which gives a crossing, thus $\mathbb{E}[X_i] = \frac{1}{3}$, and so $\mathbb{E}[X] = \mu_n = \frac{\mathcal{E}_n}{3}$.

-## 4. Dependence graph and tail bound
+## 4. Dependency graph and tail bound

 **Definition 1.** Let $Y = \\{Y_{n, k} \mid 1 \leq k \leq N_n\\}$ be an array of random variables.
 We say that a graph $G$ is a _dependency_ graph for $Y$ if the following two conditions are satisfied:
 - There exists a bijection between the random variables $Y_{n, k}$ and the vertices of $G$.